Basic-Data-Infrastructure/bdi-stack/connector/README.md

   ```

   The claims for a valid access token will be place in `ctx` property `:oauth2/bearer-token-claims`.

+  Both arguments to this intercepted are evaluated as an expression and includes `request` and `ctx` in the evaluation environment.

 - `bdi/authenticate` validate bearer token on incoming request, when none given responds with "401 Unauthorized", otherwise adds "X-Bdi-Client-Id" request header and vars for consumption downstream.
 Note: put this interceptor *before* `logger` when logging the client-id.